Yariki/cookbook/README.md

 # Cookbook Note
+It's a simple test application.
 As database I use MSSQLLocalDB.
 Before using you should run migrations.